johann-lr/Leur/README.md

 # Leur

-A basic calendar web application to test and demonstrate lui.
+A basic calendar web application to test and demonstrate lui. (in development)

 ## Build & Installation